-The psychology of marketing and advertising is nothing new.
-Consumer psychology and the factors influencing consumer behavior are the same now as it’s always been.
-The only difference for online business owners is learning and mastering the skills of the Internet.
+Consumer Psychology and the psychology of marketing and advertising is nothing new.
+Consumer psychology and the factors influencing consumer behavior are the same now as it's always been.
+The only difference for online business owners is learning and mastering the skills of Internet Marketing.

 A common frustration with online business owners is the excitement of generating lots of leads, followed by the disappointment of not understanding why those leads didn't convert into a sale.

 As online marketers, we are obsessed with metrics, lead acquisition and conversion rate data.
 So much so, that we often overlook the fact that our leads and data are real people who need to be understood.

 When you begin to research the area of consumer psychology or marketing psychology, you'll realize that the subject is huge and there is a lot that can be learned.
 The fact is that to succeed with your online business, you simply need to understand the factors influencing consumer behavior.

 In a quest to keep things really simple, as an online business owner, you understand the concept of developing systems to run and automate your business.
 Consumer psychology and the key to generating more conversions in your business is the formula.

 This formula is forged in two parts.
 Firstly, understanding your audience, secondly the 6 Pillars of Influence.

 These 6 pillars of influence will alleviate many of the frustrations online marketers face about generating loyal customers.
 You will also learn about understanding consumer psychology, consumer behavior theory, and how to get those important conversions for your business.

 Marketing Psychology – Understanding Your Audience